clone45/wrkq/docs/notes_for_ai/what_is_a_battle_plan.md

 It's important to note that although I specify categories below, I leave it up to you to decide what to include.
 If, for example, there are minimal Potential Challenges and Solutions, just note that you don't forsee any issues.
 Also notices that I've left out testing.
-For now, I'll test the features myself once they have been implemented.
+For now, I'll (Bret) test the features myself once they have been implemented.

 ## Purpose